 I am proud of the strong links established across the community to Battersea’s key stakeholders.
 I have worked in close collaboration with Battersea’s community and faith organisations, charities, local police and schools.

 During the Covid-19 pandemic, I fought for funding for the charities and industries hardest hit, including the arts, leisure and tourism along with other small businesses.
 I am proud of the #LetsVaccinateBattersea campaign that sought to increase take up of the Covid vaccine.

 I have fought against the off-rolling of children from our schools and continue to fight for opportunities for our young people.
-In summer 2022 I held my second Political Summer School for young people in Battersea, which was a huge success, with inspirational addresses from high-profile politicians including former Labour Home Secretary Lord Blunkett, and current Deputy Leader of the Labour Party Angela Rayner, as well as visits to the Apple HQ at Battersea Power Station and the US Embassy.
+In summer 2023 I held my third Political Summer School for young people in Battersea, which was a huge success.
+Students enjoyed inspirational addresses from high-profile politicians including former Labour Home Secretary Lord Blunkett, and current Deputy Leader of the Labour Party Angela Rayner, as well as visits to the Apple HQ at Battersea Power Station and the US Embassy.